b-lukaszuk/RJ_BS_eng/contents/association.md

 sco(s)
 ```

-The Pearson's correlation coefficient doesn't confirm that.
-Nevertheless, let's
+The Pearson's correlation coefficient is not able to discern the points and
-narrow our ranges by taking logarithms (with `log10` function) of the data and
+confirm that either.
+Nevertheless, let's narrow our ranges by taking logarithms
-look at the scatter plot again.
+(with `log10` function) of the data and look at the scatter plot again.

 ![Body (log10) and brain (log10) weight of 28 animal species.](./images/ch07ex1v2.png){#fig:ch07ex1v2}

-The impression we get is quite different than before, the three outliers remain,
+The impression we get is quite different than before.
+The points are much better
-but they are are much closer to the imaginary trend line.
-Now we would like a
+separated.
+The three outliers remain, but they are are much closer to the
-way to express that relationship.
-One way to do it is with [Spearman's rank
+imaginary trend line.
+Now we would like a way to express that relationship.
+One
-correlation
+way to do it is with [Spearman's rank correlation
 coefficient](https://en.wikipedia.org/wiki/Spearman%27s_rank_correlation_coefficient).
 As the name implies instead of correlating the numbers themselves it correlates
 their ranks.